oceanprotocol/docs/developers/old-infrastructure/README.md

 # Old Infrastructure

-Ocean Protocol is now using Ocean Node for all backend infrastructure.
+Ocean Protocol is now using Ocean Nodes for all backend infrastructure.
 Previously we used these three components:&#x20;

 1. [Aquarius](aquarius/): Aquarius is a metadata cache used to enhance search efficiency by caching on-chain data into Elasticsearch.
 By accelerating metadata retrieval, Aquarius enables faster and more efficient data discovery.
 2. [Provider](provider/): The Provider component was used to facilitate various operations within the ecosystem.
 It assists in asset downloading, handles [DDO](../ddo-specification.md) (Decentralized Data Object) encryption, and establishes communication with the operator-service for Compute-to-Data jobs.
 This ensures secure and streamlined interactions between different participants.